 - Bus/Coach travel from Sorrento to other parts of Italy for less than 3 euros!

-There are many hotels in Sorrento Italy with different options to choose from when you’re looking at where to stay.
+There are many hotels in Sorrento, Italy, with different accommodation options.
 One of the wonderful things about Sorrento is the mountains and views of Italy that you will experience in every direction.
-This can mean that walking around can be strenuous, so this is something to consider when choosing your hotel in Sorrento.
+However, these viewpoints can mean that walking around can be strenuous, so this is something to consider when choosing your hotel in Sorrento.

-You ideally want to be close enough to the main square to be able to walk there easily, whilst also be set back enough to enjoy the views of the sea and of the iconic Mount Vesuvius volcano.
-I stayed at the Hotel Conca Park, which is built into a mountain above Sorrento square.
-The views were beautiful and it was only a short walk to the shops, restaurants and bars so it can tick all of your boxes.
+You ideally want to be close enough to the main square to walk there easily while also being set back enough to enjoy the views of the sea and the iconic Mount Vesuvius volcano.
+I stayed at the Hotel Conca Park, built into a mountain above Sorrento square.
+The views were beautiful, and it was only a short walk to the shops, restaurants, and bars so that it could tick all of your boxes.

 Things to do in Sorrento, the perfect base

 Despite Covid.19 having an impact to our travel, Sorrento was still extremely busy and is alive all night and day.
 Read the tops things to do in Sorrento below.

 1) Shop for Souvenirs on the Corsa Italia, Sorrento’s Main Shopping Street

 The cobbled streets and quaint side roads around Sorrento have many quirky places to buy souvenirs.
 Expect to find many lemon soaps, limoncello shops, chili oil, olive oil, and other knick-knacks.
 Oddly, quite a lot of stalls sell Christmas decorations through all seasons.